blackkat-dev/blackkat-dev/README.md

 - [`Temporary Portfolio`](https://vynxcode-ts.github.io/personal-portfolio-project/) - This is a simple portfolio project to showcase my skills and projects.
 My main portfolio is currently in progress.

 - `**Main Portfolio coming soon**` – I’m organizing a collection of my projects and work samples to showcase my skills.
 Check back to view my finished portfolio.

+- - [`Vynxcode Website`](https://vynxcode.com) - This is a the Vynxcode website coming soon page.
+Our main website is currently in development.
+To get notified when we launch signup.

 - [`Band Client Website`](https://intheshadowsband.com) – Weekly updates and maintenance of a live website using **HTML**, **CSS**, and **JavaScript**.
 Crafted layouts, implemented code edits, added embedded features, and customized the site via **Hostinger editor** for a polished, responsive design.